 Twelve years ago, in a small hospital room, I lifted my newborn son into the air and handed him over to God.
-With a prayer that great love and prosperity would follow my son, and that there would be a great purpose in this act, I relinquished my child into the care of my Heavenly Father.
-Assuming that because of my prayer, all would work well, I was shocked to discover the opposite for my life.
-I realized that I had forgotten to do one other thing.
+With a prayer that great love and prosperity would follow my son, I felt I was relinquishing my child into the care of my Heavenly Father as I relinquished him into the care of his adoptive parents.
+Assuming that, because of my prayer, all would go well after, I was shocked to discover the opposite in my life.
+However, I soon realized I wasn’t doing one last thing: relinquishing me.

-I had forgotten to relinquish me.
-I sent my son into the arms of God with a prayer and then I went back into the world with an unbearable grief and loss that I could not deal with on my own.
-The pain was far too great for the child that I still was, and without support, counseling, or any type of understanding of what the effects of relinquishment were … I began to spiral out of control.
+I had forgotten to relinquish me when I sent my son with a prayer into the arms of God and a different family.
+Then I went back into the world with unbearable grief and loss that I could not deal with on my own.
+Understandably, the pain was far too great for the child that I still was.
+Without support, counseling, or any type of understanding of what the effects of relinquishment would be, I began to spiral out of control.

-The anger fueled my existence for a very long six years as I self-destructed.
+Anger fueled my existence for a very long six years as I self-destructed.
 I punished myself, subconsciously, and attempted to “replace” my loss again and again.
-After eight years I had nothing left but the anger and the damage that my pain had caused, in my life and in the lives of those around me.
-It was never-ending.
-I was going crazy.
+After eight years, I had nothing left but anger and the damage my pain had caused, both in my life and the lives of those around me.
+It felt was never-ending, and I felt like I was going crazy.

-In a year of despair and weariness from fighting an emotional battle to which I had no weaponry … I laid down and gave up.
+During a year of despair and weariness from fighting an emotional battle, I gave up.

-We cannot change what has already happened, but God promises us, “beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair” (Isaiah 61:3).
+Eventually, I reached some hard conclusions.
+No one can change what has already happened, but in the Bible God promises us “beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair” (Isaiah 61:3).

-I could not provide the very best for my son, so I relinquished him.
-I could not provide the very best for me … so I relinquished myself as well.
-I could not begin to provide the blessings and purposes that I pray will one day join us together again … but God can.
-His strength is mightier than my anger ever could be.
-So, wanting the best for both myself and my son … I place us in God’s Hands and begin to take action by hope, instead of pain.
+Since I could not provide what I wanted for my son, I relinquished him.
+Additionally, I could not provide what I wanted for me.
+So, I needed to relinquish myself as well.
+His strength is mightier than my anger ever can be.
+So, wanting the best for both myself and my son, I place us in God’s hands every day and choose to embrace hope instead pain.

-I asked myself … I’ve surrendered my child … what more do I have to lose?
-Surely there must be more to life than living this unbearable pain.
+I asked myself, “Since I’ve already surrendered my child, what more do I have to lose?
+Surely there must be more to life than living with unbearable pain.”

 To myself when the truth was too much.